kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0372 Overseas military personnel charters.md

 </div>

-Only corporations may qualify to act as surety and they must meet the requirements set forth in §372.24(c) of part 372.
+Only corporations may qualify to act as surety and they must meet the requirements set forth in [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md#§372.24   Surety bond, depository agreement, escrow agreement.|§372.24]](c) of part 372.

 \[Doc.
 No. DOT-OST-2014-0140, 84 FR 15939, Apr.
 16, 2019\]